RMS Queen Mary: 1992 closure and reopening

 In 2004, Queen Mary and Stargazer Productions added Tibbies Great American Cabaret to the space previously occupied by the ship's bank and wireless telegraph room.
 Stargazer Productions and Queen Mary transformed the space into a working dinner theatre complete with stage, lights, sound and scullery.

 In 2005, QSDI sought Chapter 11 protection due to a rent credit dispute with the city.
 In 2006, the bankruptcy court requested bids from parties interested in taking over the lease from QSDI.
 The minimum required opening bid was $41M.
 The operation of the ship, by RMS Foundation, remained independent of the bankruptcy.
 In summer 2007, Queen Mary's lease was sold to a group named "Save the Queen", managed by Hostmark Hospitality Group.

 They planned to develop the land adjacent to Queen Mary, and upgrade, renovate and restore the ship.
-During their management, staterooms were updated with iPod docking stations and flatscreen TVs and the ship's three funnels and waterline area were repainted their original Cunard red colour.
+During their management, staterooms were updated with iPod docking stations, flatscreen TVs.
+The ship's three funnels and waterline area were also repainted to their original Cunard red colour.
 The portside Promenade Deck's planking was restored and refinished.
 Many lifeboats were repaired and patched, and the ship's kitchens were renovated with new equipment.

 In late September 2009, management of Queen Mary was taken over by Delaware North Companies, who planned to continue the restoration and renovation of the ship and its property.
 They were determined to revitalise and enhance the ship as an attraction.
 But in April 2011, the city of Long Beach was informed that Delaware North was no longer managing Queen Mary.
 Garrison Investment Group said this decision was purely business.
 Delaware North continued to manage Scorpion, a Soviet submarine that has been a separate attraction next to Queen Mary since 1998.

 Evolution Hospitality, LLC. assumed operational control of Queen Mary on 23 September 2011, with Garrison Investments leasing Queen Mary.
 The dome was used as a venue for the Long Beach Derby Gals roller derby team and as an event venue.

 2006 meeting of the two Queen Marys

-On 23 February 2006, RMS Queen Mary 2 saluted her predecessor as she made a port of call in Los Angeles Harbor, while on a cruise to Mexico.
+On 23 February 2006, RMS Queen Mary 2 saluted her predecessor as she made a port of call in Los Angeles Harbor, while on a cruise from South Africa to Mexico.